Full 1

 Yale Program on Climate Change Communication

-In ENEC 698, the environmental science capstone, Nicole and her group members worked for the Yale Program on Climate Change Communication, a research center within the Yale School of the Environment.
-Nicole was the main point of contact between her group members, her professor, and Sarah Peach, the senior editor of Yale Climate Connections.
-Nicole ensured monthly meetings were scheduled and provided weekly updates to the client as well as weekly reviews to her peers and professor.
+In ENEC 698, my environmental science capstone course, my group and I partnered with the Yale Program on Climate Change Communication, a research center within the Yale School of the Environment.
+I served as the primary point of contact between my group members, professor, and Sarah Peach, Senior Editor of Yale Climate Connections, ensuring consistent communication and project alignment.
+I coordinated monthly client meetings, provided weekly progress updates to the client, and facilitated regular reviews with my peers and professor to keep the project on track.

 Kids Voting Durham

-She and her team conducted a communication audit and developed a client portfolio consisting of a SWOT analysis, public relations plan, news releases, and public service announcements.
-They also created a social media calendar with respective content for each platform.
-Following the end of the semester, the client was able to implement the assets created by Nicole and her team.
-They proved to be great resources and helped out the founder of Kids Voting Durham, as it had been a one-person show running the entire non-profit’s operation with limited volunteers helping out.
+Working collaboratively, we conducted a comprehensive communications audit and developed a client portfolio that included a SWOT analysis, public relations plan, news releases, and public service announcements.
+We also created a structured social media calendar with tailored content for each platform.
+At the conclusion of the semester, the organization implemented many of the assets we developed, which proved to be valuable resources for the founder of Kids Voting Durham as she managed the day-to-day operations of a growing nonprofit with limited staff and volunteer support.